The F-Word’s round-up of what’s happening in the world of comedy and theatre in November

 There probably won’t be a blog post in December, but I’ll be writing again in early 2018.
 See you then!

-Image one is Damsel Develops’ logo.
+Image one in the text is Damsel Develops’ logo.
 The company’s name is in white capitals over an explosion of yellow powder.

-Image two is the logo of Inside Pussy Riot.
+Image two in the text is the logo of Inside Pussy Riot which is very similar to the poster above.
 A stylised figure wearing a pink balaclava is on a yellow background.
 The words “Inside Pussy Riot” are overlaid in pink and black.
 Very faintly over the background the words “Hail Mary, Expel Putin”, the name of Pussy Riot’s punk prayer, can be seen.
 The whole image looks as if it has been crumpled.